sgtux/web-appsec-engineer-src/content/en-us/certifications/cap.md

 ---
-title: "Certificação CAP o que preciso saber ?"
+title: "What a need to know about CAP Certification ?"
 date: 2024-10-08T09:03:20-08:00
 draft: false
 ---

-# Certified AppSec Practitioner (CAP)
+Certified AppSec Practitioner (CAP) is an entry-level exam to test candidates’ knowledge on the core concepts of application security.

-## The SecOps Group

-Link da certificação: https://secops.group/product/certified-application-security-practitioner/

-Tópicos abordados:
+### Topics covered:

 - Input Validation Mechanisms
   - Blacklisting